 Often climbed with Nye Mountain, Street is a more rewarding experience as it does have some views.
-While views are lacking from the true summit a faint herd-path leading a few yards southwest from the summit, opens up outstanding views of the MacIntyre Range and beyond.
+While views are lacking from the true summit, there is a faint herd-path leading a few yards southwest from the summit.
+Exploring this path opens up outstanding views of the MacIntyre Range and beyond.

 This Adirondack 46 High Peak is number 31 on the list.

 This is a 7.25 mile RT over moderate terrain.
 This route starts out on the opposite side of the toll booth as the parking area.
 Initially it follows a gravel path to and along the shore of Heart Lake.
-Just after the trail register, turn right at the junction with signs for Old Ny Ski Trail and Mt.
+Just after the trail register, turn right at the junction with signs for Old NY Ski Trail and Mt.
 Jo via Rock Garden.
 Where the Rock Garden Trail up Mount Jo goes right, the path to Street and Nye goes straight.
-It is officially unmaintained at this point so there could be the potential of down trees blocking the trail.
+It is officially unmaintained at this point so there could be the potential of downed trees blocking the trail.

-8.0 miles alone or 8.4 miles when combined with Nye, Elevation, 4166’ Ascent 1973’
+8.0 miles alone or 8.4 miles when combined with Nye

 Family with Young Kids: Not recommended